 What You Need To Harvest Wild Asparagus

 - Gloves: Since you’ll be harvesting in areas that aren’t cultivated, you’ll have to watch out for briars and brambles.
+Here are some great work gloves that’ll protect your hands.

 - Durable pants: Again, prickly plants are going to be a factor.
 So will mud.
 You’ll be kneeling plenty.

 - Gardening shoes: You’ll want to use something with good support and probably some waterproofing.
-(We have some recommendations.)
+We have some recommendations.

 - Knife or hand-saw: You won’t have to pull asparagus—you’ll cut it with a trusty blade.